newsrevenuehub/rev-engine/README.md

 Then, in Django-admin, create an Organization for that connected stripe account and add your Stripe Account ID to the stripe_account_id field.
 Make sure that default_payment_provider is "stripe".
 The Stripe Account ID can be found in the stripe dashboard, settings --> Business Settings --> Your Business --> Account details, in the top right corner.

 To set up Stripe Webhooks locally, it's a bit of fuss.
 First, download NGROK and expose whichever port your running the server on.
-Somethign like:
+Something like:

 ```bash
   (revengine)$ ./ngrok http 8000